Self-reflection is important for a variety of reasons, including:

 - The Career Planner from Prospects is an interactive careers guidance tool that includes a section on motivations.
 It can help you to prioritise elements you would like to use in a job and suggest careers for further exploration.

-- The motivations quiz [new link required to download the Motivations Quiz Word document] is an exercise that focuses on personal values and motivations to help you consider appropriate options.
+- The Motivational quiz is an exercise that focuses on personal values and motivations to help you consider appropriate options.
 This is a great exercise to bring to a Careers Discussion as a starting point.

 - A simple ‘likes and dislikes’ list can be a great way to start if you’re feeling stuck too.
 What bits of your current course would you like to do more of?
 Is there anything you know doesn’t appeal to you?
 Writing these ides down can help to focus on your preferences and strengthen your decision making.